chengazhen/interactive-feedback-mcp/README.md

 For any questions, suggestions, or if you just want to share how you're using it, feel free to reach out on X!

 Also, check out [dotcursorrules.com](https://dotcursorrules.com/) for more resources on enhancing your AI-assisted development workflow.

+## rules
+"Whenever you want to ask a question, you must call the MCP interactive_feedback function.
+Before providing any answers or solutions, you must call MCP interactive_feedback to confirm with the user.
+Continue calling interactive_feedback after each important interaction until the user explicitly indicates satisfaction or that the conversation should end.
+Only stop calling MCP in the following situations:

+The user explicitly says words indicating completion like "done", "finished", "satisfied", etc.
+The user explicitly indicates they don't need further help The user's feedback clearly indicates the task is completed